ANJALI-1947/AI-Powered-SQL-Tutor/README.md

 ## Conclusion

 SQL Tutor and Debugger with AI Assistance combines traditional database learning with modern AI capabilities to create an intelligent and interactive SQL learning platform.

----

-## Author

-- Developed by: Your Name
-- GitHub: Your GitHub Link